TinyTapeout/tinytapeout_www/content/guides/workshop/create-your-gds/_index.md

 ## Tips

 On each commit the GitHub actions runs automatically.
-However if you change your Wokwi design, you might want to force the action to run again without making a commit.
-To do this you can use the 'Run workflow' button.
+However, if you change your Wokwi design, you can force the action to run again by using the 'Run workflow' button.

 {{< figure src="images/manual_action_test_gds.png" title="Re-run Workflow" >}}